cfrdocarmo/JakartaEE/README.md

 ## JakartaEE

 In this repository we have several examples of how to implement object-oriented code in Java.
 These are test codes that I developed during the studies of the Java Language.
+We have an example of implementation with JakartaEE using WildFly server.

 ## Technology